gobbledygook88/gobbledygook88.github.io/app/_posts/2013-12-15-simple-latex-drafting-commands.md

 disqus: y
 ---

 When drafting a document, you may find it useful to leave short notes or hints which require further attention later on.
 Perhaps you do not want to disrupt your flow of inspiration, or an entire paragraph needs re-structuring.

 The following command definitions are a quick and dirty way of providing semantic colour-coded drafting tools.

-{% highlight latex %}
-{% raw %}
+<pre><code class="language-latex">{% raw %}
 \newcommand{\draftoutput}[2]{(#1\ifthenelse{\isempty{#2}}{#2}{ - #2})}
 \newcommand{\rephrase}[1]{{\color{solarized@orange}\draftoutput{REPHRASE}{#1}}}
 \newcommand{\reference}[1]{{\color{solarized@cyan}\draftoutput{REFERENCE}{#1}}}
 \newcommand{\aside}[1]{{\color{solarized@green}\draftoutput{ASIDE}{#1}}}
 \newcommand{\todo}[1]{{\color{solarized@magenta}\draftoutput{TODO}{#1}}}
 {% endraw %}
-{% endhighlight %}
+</code></pre>

 This exposes a set of commands which can be used in any text environment: